Yinka Shonibare: Early life and education

-Yinka Shonibare was born in London, England, on 9 August 1962, the son of Olatunji Shonibare and Laide Shonibare.
+Yinka Shonibare was born in Abuja, Nigeria, on 9 August 1962, the son of Olatunji Shonibare and Laide Shonibare.
 When he was three years old, his family moved to Lagos, Nigeria, where his father practised law.
-When he was 17 years old, Shonibare returned to the UK to take his A-levels at Redrice School.
-At the age of 18, he contracted transverse myelitis, an inflammation of the spinal cord, which resulted in a long-term physical disability where one side of his body is paralysed.
+They were a middle-class family, and maintained a home in London whilst in Nigeria, and would return in the summer holidays.
+When he was 17 years old, Shonibare returned to the UK to take his A-levels at Redrice School, an English boarding school in Andover, Hampshire.
+Shonibare's father wanted him to study law.

+At the age of 18, whilst he was at Wimbledon School of Arts, Shonibare contracted transverse myelitis, an inflammation of the spinal cord, which resulted in a long-term physical disability where one side of his body is paralysed.
+He had to re-learn to do everyday tasks, such as walking and dressing himself, and to create art again.

-Shonibare studied Fine Art first at Byam Shaw School of Art (now Central Saint Martins College of Art and Design) and then at Goldsmiths, University of London, where he received his MFA degree, graduating as part of the Young British Artists generation.
+Shonibare studied Fine Art first at Byam Shaw School of Art (now Central Saint Martins).
+In the late 1980s, Shonibare studied at Goldsmiths, University of London for his MFA degree, graduating as part of the Young British Artists generation.
+He described the critiques he received as part of his degree as brutal, which prepared him for facing critique of his work in the media later in his career.

 Following his studies, Shonibare worked as an arts development officer for Shape Arts, an organisation that makes arts accessible to people with disabilities.
+It took him about six years from graduating to work with a commercial gallery, which he has said was due to racism within the commercial art world.